-Police Inspector General Storms Rivercess, Promises More Police Officers to Strengthen County’s Security
+Police Inspector General Visits Rivercess, Promises More Police Officers to Strengthen County’s Security

 IGP Sudue, officers & River Cess County officials